 Konami made an unexpected announcement in 2016: a spinoff Metal Gear Solid game set in a world full of dangerous, zombie-esque beings.
-It’s the first time that the company has produced a Metal Gear game without the infamous Hideo Kojima behind the wheel, and it has been secretive about the project since the initial announcement last year.
+It’s the first time that the company has produced a Metal Gear game without the infamous Hideo Kojima behind the wheel, and it has been secretive about the project since the initial announcement.

-But let’s be honest, when does anything game-related in 2017 stay a secret?
-Here we discuss everything we know so far about Metal Gear Survive including release date rumours, platforms, pre-orders and gameplay.
+But let’s be honest, when does anything game-related in 2018 stay a secret?
+Here we discuss everything we know so far about Metal Gear Survive including its release date, platforms, pre-orders and gameplay.
+If you want to find out more, why not check out our Metal Gear Survive review?

 When will Metal Gear Survive be released?